wesleywerner/eureka-docs/source/user-interface/index.rst

 The Keys page under Tools/Preferences is invaluable for finding or customizing shortcuts.
 Click the KEY, MODE and FUNCTION header buttons to sort the list.
 The `Cheatsheet <../cheatsheet>`_ only provides commonly used shortcuts, there are many more to discover.

 Eureka uses the concept of a :kbd:`META` key as a prefix to some shortcuts.
 By default the meta key is :kbd:`;` (semicolon).
 It can be changed in the Keys page under the function "MetaKey".
+Normally :kbd:`META` is mapped to the "Windows" key on most keyboards; however if the system captures that key, you can still use the semicolon.
+Under macOS, the :kbd:`control` key is replaced by the Command key, so the actual Control key from macOS keyboards will work as :kbd:`META`.

 .. image:: preferences-keys.png